JarateKing/TF2-Hud-Reference/1-APPENDIX/Sizing.md

 ## Other Percent Sizing

-Using the "o" prefix is similar to the "p" prefix, except it uses the other direction.
-The primary use is to pair with a "p" value on the other axis, to avoid aspect ratio and keep things uniform.
+Using the "o" prefix makes it use a percentage wide/tall of the other axis.
 For example, this will be a perfect square:
 ```
-	"wide" "o0.5"
+	"wide" "o1.0"
 	"tall" "p0.5"
 ```